peterabbott/testing.infrastructure/ARTICLE.md

 ```

-So now we are able to run Test Kitchen and verify that each of the Chef recipes used to provision our environment will execute successfully.
+Now we are able to run Test Kitchen and verify that each of the Chef recipes used to provision our environment will execute successfully.
 But do we actually know that everything is in place, have the correct Tomcat and Java versions been installed that we expected?

 This is where we need to write some tests to verify that everything is in place.
 We should test things like versions installed, services running, files in the correct place.
 Tests don't lie.